-EnJOYing the satisfaction of preparing your own laundry soap will not only save you LOADS of money, but will help you gain control of what comes in contact with your family’s skin and clothing.
-When you involve the kids, you are teaching them the importance of creating a greener, healthier home in a cost effective way.
+EnJOYing the satisfaction of preparing your own laundry soap will not only save you LOADS of money but also help you gain control of what comes in contact with your family’s skin and clothing.
+When you involve the kids, you are teaching them the importance of creating a greener, healthier home in a cost-effective way.

 Ridding the Home of Harmful Toxins

-Ever since I had my first child, I have been doing my best to eliminate as many toxins from our home, food, and body care products as possible.
-Actually, the phrase, “You are what you eat” is kind of a guideline for my choices.
-I have used that phrase when questioning whether or not to apply a product on my skin or hair, brush with it, clean with it, or eat it.
+Since I had my first child, I have been doing my best to eliminate as many toxins from our home, food, and body care products as possible.
+Actually, the phrase, “You are what you eat,” is kind of a guideline for my choices.
+I have used that phrase when questioning whether or not to apply a product on my skin or hair, brush with it, clean, or eat it.
 We are an accumulation of all that we come in contact with.
-The fewer toxins we ingest or have in our environment, the better our bodies can function the way they were designed to.
-I know I can’t control everything, but eliminating the obvious intruders is a good place to start.
+The fewer toxins we ingest or have in our environment, the better our bodies can function how they were designed to.
+I know I can’t control everything, but eliminating the apparent intruders is an excellent place to start.
 Laundry detergent is a HUGE offender because whatever we wash our clothes and sheets with is in contact with our bodies 24/7.
 Avoid these offenders on the labels of your products and find a better solution for your family:

 - Sodium Lauryl Sulfate